-Messi misses penalty kick as Iceland holds Argentina to draw | CBC Sports
+Messi misses penalty kick in Argentina's draw vs. Iceland | CBC Sports

-Messi misses penalty kick as Iceland holds Argentina to draw
+Messi misses penalty kick in Argentina's draw vs. Iceland

 Iceland finishes match with only 27 per cent of possession